 Putter notes that as a young organization, there was also a tendency for people to reference the original founding vision, instead of looking forward to where the museum was heading.
 Teasing out all of the points of view in a positive and productive manner was an important part of helping to shift the focus forward.

-“Amanda has a great knack to make ure everyone is involved, all the voices and opinions.
+“Amanda has a great knack to ensure everyone is involved, and all the voices and opinions get heard.
 She was not the same-old, same-old.
-Some of our more seasoned volunteers found her compelling and that help keep them in the game.”
+Some of our more seasoned volunteers found her compelling and that helped keep them in the game.”

 The plan brought together the various board perspectives – both historians and visionaries – into a shared vision.
 And knowing where they are heading has helped keep the focus on priorities and off of the tension that comes with conflicting points of view.